 In addition to the required courses, students in the PhD program must select, in consultation with their advisor, two graduate-level science courses (totaling at least 5 credit hours in 700-level courses).
-Students are required to complete these selective courses prior to their Preliminary Examination.
+Students are required to complete these additional courses prior to the end of their third year.

-The following Wake Forest University programs offer graduate-level courses that meet this requirement: biochemistry and molecular biology, biology, biomedical engineering, cancer biology, chemistry, comparative medicine, health and exercise science, mathematics, microbiology and immunology, molecular pathology, neurobiology and anatomy, neuroscience, physics, physiology and pharmacology
+The following Wake Forest University programs offer graduate-level courses that meet this requirement: biochemistry and molecular biology, biology, biomedical engineering, cancer biology, chemistry, comparative medicine, health and exercise science, mathematics, microbiology and immunology, molecular pathology, neurobiology and anatomy, neuroscience, physics, physiology and pharmacology.